 The Foundation is interested in being as helpful as possible in the grant writing process.

 First of all, please read the Guidelines page on our web site.
 It provides some basic information for what we support, what we don’t support, and what is included in the application.
-If you have a question related to Performing Arts, please contact Audra Yokley at [email protected].
-For Conservation, Social Impact, and technical questions regarding your online account, please contact Wendy Vendel at [email protected].
+If you have a question related to Performing Arts, please email [email protected].
+For Conservation, [email protected].
+And for Social Impact, email [email protected].
+For technical questions regarding your online account, please contact Wendy Vendel at [email protected].

 The initial phase in pursuing a grant is the submission of a Letter of Inquiry (LOI).
 Any organization with an account in our grant management system (Login) may fill out an LOI during the open period.
 We review LOIs as they are submitted.
 The foundation’s acceptance of an LOI then automatically creates an application, in draft status, with LOI information transferred to the full application form.
 This process streamlines our work to process the growing number of applications we receive.
 It also provides a chance for feedback earlier in the process, and eliminates the need for access codes.

 The Three Objectives.